ManufacturingCSU/mxchip-telemetry-demo/README.md

 Even though we created the API Connections, we still need to update them with the appropriate values

 servicebus - API Connection:
-1. Copy the _Primary Connection String_ from the RooManageSharedAccessKey under the Shared access policies blade of your newly created Service Bus Namspace.
+1. Copy the _Primary Connection String_ from the _RooManageSharedAccessKey_ under the Shared access policies blade of your newly created Service Bus Namspace.
-2. Go to the servicebus - API Connection and on the _Edit API connection_ blade copy that value into the Connection String field and click Save.
+2. Go to the _servicebus - API Connection_ and on the _Edit API connection_ blade copy that value into the _Connection String_ field and click Save.

 twilio - API Connection:
-To use the text messaging component for the alers, we must use [Twilio](https://www.twilio.com/).
+To use the text messaging component for the alerts, we must use [Twilio](https://www.twilio.com/).
 1. To utilize this connection.
 You need to create a Twilio account and create Twilio Account Id and Twilio Access Token.
 For instructions to do so, go [here](https://www.twilio.com/docs/iam/access-tokens).
-2. Go to the servicebus - API Connection and on the _Edit API connection_ blade copy those values and click Save.
+2. Go to the _servicebus - API Connection_ and on the _Edit API connection_ blade copy the Twilio Account Id and Twilio Access Token values and click Save.

 #### Updating the SQL Server and IoT SQL Database ####